 After initially questioning the long-standing U.S. "one-China" policy, President Donald J. Trump used a February 2017 telephone call with PRC President Xi Jinping to recommit the United States to the policy, under which the United States maintains only unofficial ties with Taiwan, while upholding the TRA.
-The Trump Administration's December 2017 National Security Strategy states that the United States "will maintain our strong ties with Taiwan in accordance with our 'One China' policy, including our commitments under the Taiwan Relations Act to provide for Taiwan's legitimate defense needs and deter coercion."
+Using language consistent with that of previous administrations, the Trump Administration's December 2017 National Security Strategy states that the United States "will maintain our strong ties with Taiwan in accordance with our 'One China' policy, including our commitments under the Taiwan Relations Act to provide for Taiwan's legitimate defense needs and deter coercion."